temporalio/helm-charts/README.md

 ```

 Note that if archival is enabled, it is also enabled for all newly created namespaces.
-Make sure to update the specific archival provider file to set your configs.
+Make sure to update the specific archival provider values file to set your configs.

 ### Install and configure Temporal